just-the-docs/just-the-docs/docs/navigation/main/order.md

 The parameter values can be numbers (integers, floats) and/or strings.
 When you omit `nav_order` parameters, they default to the titles of the pages, which are ordered alphabetically.
 Pages with numerical `nav_order` parameters always come before those with strings or default `nav_order` parameters.
 If you want to make the page order independent of the page titles, you can set explicit `nav_order` parameters on all pages.

-By default, all Capital letters come before all lowercase letters; you can add `nav_sort: case_insensitive` in the configuration file to ignore the case.[^case-insensitive] Enclosing strings in quotation marks is optional.
+By default, all Capital letters come before all lowercase letters; you can add `nav_sort: case_insensitive` in the configuration file to ignore the case.[^case-insensitive]

+Enclosing strings in quotation marks in front matter is optional, unless they contain "[", "]", "{", "}", ",", ":", or "#".
+Boolean, integer, and float values are treated as strings only when enclosed in quotation marks.

 ----